 The room with its thick curtains and atmospheric lighting would have been a very cosy and romantic place to spend a wintry afternoon.
 However there was no time to lounge around reading the Sunday papers; I had to scoot across to the spa building for a massage.

-Spa at Bailiffscourt hotel and spa
+Bailiffscourt hotel spa

-The spa is as modern as the main building is medieval: there is a decent-sized indoor pool and jacuzzi surrounded by glass walls, and a heated outdoor pool and hot tub.
-I had chosen a Mediterranean sea massage, mainly because it sounded so different from anything I’d tried before.
+Bailiffscourt’s spa is as modern as the main building is medieval: there is a decent-sized indoor swimming pool and jacuzzi surrounded by glass walls, and a heated outdoor pool and hot tub.

 Instead of lying on a hard bed and turning over halfway through, you lay face up on a full-length heated water cushion and were massaged while floating on this semi-water bed.
 It sounds bizarre but was incredibly relaxing and I left feeling so relaxed I had to lie on the loungers by the swimming pool for a while before I could summon up the energy to get dressed and back to my hotel room.